Why Sunscreen is Needed

 - benzophenone- studies indicate use of this chemical causes endocrine disruption and is classified as toxic/harmful and bioaccumulative

-- oxybenzone- studies indicate this chemical causes allergies, is an immune system toxicant, photoallergenic toxicant, endocrine disruptor, is it believed to accumulate in the system and cause developmental and reproductive issues/toxicity.
-This chemical mimics estrogen and may be a cause of endometriosis (abnormal uterine tissue growth that causes severe pain)
+- oxybenzone- studies indicate this chemical causes allergies, is an immune system toxicant, photoallergenic toxicant, endocrine disruptor, is it believed to accumulate in

 - Sulisobenzone- this is not overly effective on it's own, but is used to enhance the effects of other chemicals in the forumla, One or more animal studies show broad systemic effects at high doses